In the Biblical record of Korach (this week’s Parashah), we have yet another rebellion causing death to the partakers.

 Co-founder, KOL HATOR Vision for the Restoration of the re-united 12-Tribed Kingdom of Israel

-NOTE – The views and opinions expressed by the author are not necessarily shared by the Rabbinic Associates of KOL HATOR VISION.
-These views are the personal conclusions of the author based on the Rabbinic sources quoted in the article and elsewhere on this Web Site.
+NOTE – The views and opinions expressed by the author are not necessarily shared by the Rabbinic Associates of KOL HATOR VISION or the authors of other articles used in this publication.
+These views are the personal conclusions of the author based on the Rabbinic sources and commentaries quoted in this Web Site; as confirmed and defined in the Hebrew Bible (the Word of God) and/or in general out there in cyberspace and print.

 Please visit and click on “Add Friend” to remain in contact and to share in discussions on topics and learn from comments and links given there.